-Acknowledgement, redress, closure: What reparations for Black Americans actually mean
+Acknowledgement, redress, closure: Why reparations for Black Americans are needed

-Joe Biden (r.) appeared on the radio show The Breakfast Club, during which he infamously implied to host Charlamagne tha God that Black people who didn't vote for him "ain't Black."
+Joe Biden (r.) appeared on the radio show The Breakfast Club, during which he infamously implied to host Charlamagne tha God that Black people who don't vote for him "ain't Black."

-HR 40 still needs to undergo a full vote in the lower chamber, but it is unclear when that might take place.
-If approved again, the bill would still need to be voted out of the Senate.
+The legislation still needs to go before the full lower chamber, but it is unclear when that might take place.
+If approved, the bill would still need to be voted out of the Senate and signed by the president before becoming law.

 Representative Sheila Jackson Lee (TX-18) is the lead sponsor of HR 40, which was first introduced in 1989.